Renewing your Medical Assistance health coverage

 Update your contact information

-Make sure your county or tribal agency have your current mailing address, phone number or other contact information.
+Make sure your county or tribal agency have your current mailing address, phone number or other contact information and make sure it's updated each time you move.
 This will ensure DHS will be able to contact you when it’s time to renew your coverage.

-If you are unsure who to call, please refer to the Minnesota tribal and county directory or Health Care Consumer Support line to find the contacts that can assist you.
+If you are unsure who to call, please refer to the Minnesota tribal and county directory or Health Care Consumer Support line to find the contacts that can assist you with getting your contact information updated or questions about your eligibility or renewal.

 View contact information